Parochial school: History

 The development of the American Catholic parochial school system can be divided into three phases.
 During the first (1750–1870), parochial schools appeared as ad hoc efforts by parishes, and most Catholic children attended public schools.
 During the second period (1870–1910), the Catholic hierarchy made a basic commitment to a separate Catholic school system.
 These parochial schools, like the big-city parishes around them, tended to be ethnically homogeneous; a German child would not be sent to an Irish school, nor vice versa, nor a Lithuanian pupil to either.
 Instruction in the language of the old country was common.
 In the third period (1910–1945), Catholic education was modernized and modeled after the public school systems, and ethnicity was deemphasized in many areas.
 In cities with large Catholic populations (such as Chicago and Boston) there was a flow of teachers, administrators, and students from one system to the other.

 In addition to the Catholics, the German Lutherans and Calvinist Dutch also began parochial schools, as did Orthodox Jews.

-Starting from about 1876, thirty nine states (out of 50) passed a constitutional amendment to their state constitutions, called "Blaine Amendments," forbidding tax money be used to fund parochial schools.
+Starting from 1855, thirty nine states (out of 50) included provisions in their state constitutions (now called "Blaine Amendments," after the failed Blaine Amendment to the US Constitution) forbidding tax money be used to fund parochial schools.
 In 2002, the United States Supreme Court upheld an Ohio law allowing aid under specific circumstances.

 In the 1920s, Oregon outlawed all non-public schools in an attempt to stamp out parochial schools, but in 1925 the Supreme Court overturned the law in Pierce v.
 Society of Sisters.
-There is a controversy over the legality of parish schools.
-In December 2018, Ed Mechmann, the director of public policy at the Roman Catholic Archdiocese of New York noted that the new regulations from the New York State Education Department would "give local school boards virtually unlimited power over private religious schools.
-There is no protection against government officials who are hostile to religious schools or who just want to eliminate the competition."